TabPFN-Wide: Continued Pre-Training for Extreme Feature Counts: Materials and Methods

+Categorical features are widened using the complementary mechanism in \cref{alg:categorical-widening}.
+New categorical features are generated by sparsely sampling dependencies on existing categorical features using the same sparsity parameter $p$ as in the continuous widening procedure (line~3) and copying feature values on a per-sample basis (lines~5-6).
+To prevent degenerate high-cardinality variables, each generated feature is constrained to a bounded number of categories via a category reduction step (line~10).
+The target cardinality of each feature is sampled from a discrete exponential distribution, biasing the process towards low-cardinality features while still allowing higher-cardinality cases.
+With this procedure, we can generate thousands of new features highly correlated to the original feature set, mimicking HDLSS data.

+\todo{Move to appendix} Importantly, the sparsity parameter $p$ allows us to control the induced correlation patterns, matching the dense and sparse correlation structures observed in real-world biomedical data (see Appendix L for a detailed visual comparison).

-\subsection{Continued Pre-Training}
+\subsubsection{Continued Pre-Training}

-For our continued pre-training setup we start from the original TabPFNv2 classifier checkpoint\footnote{See \href{https://huggingface.co/Prior-Labs/TabPFN-v2-clf/resolve/main/tabpfn-v2-classifier.ckpt}{Hugging Face model}; Runtime complexity remains unaffected, thus, to satisfy higher resource demands for continued pre-training we used 4 NVIDIA H100 GPUs with a combined memory of 320GB.} and updated all parameters during training.
-We used AdamW \citep{loshchilov-iclr19a} (using a weight decay of $1\times10^{-4}$ and a learning rate of $1\times10^{-5}$) with linear warm-up, cosine decay, and gradient norms clipping to $1.0$.
+For our continued pre-training setup, we start from the original TabPFNv2 classifier checkpoint\footnote{See \href{https://huggingface.co/Prior-Labs/TabPFN-v2-clf/resolve/main/tabpfn-v2-classifier.ckpt}{Hugging Face model}; Runtime complexity remains unaffected, thus, to satisfy higher resource demands for continued pre-training we used 4 NVIDIA H100 GPUs with a combined memory of 320GB.} and updated all parameters during training.
+We used AdamW \citep{loshchilov2017decoupled} (using a weight decay of $1\times10^{-4}$ and a learning rate of $1\times10^{-5}$) with linear warm-up, cosine decay, and gradient norms clipping to $1.0$.
 We used a batch size of $16$, reducing it to $8$ for training runs with over $5{,}000$ features due to memory constraints.
 Training and validation were performed using cross-entropy loss.
-The generated datasets of the TabICL prior had up to $10$ classes (to match TabPFNv2's limitations), $40$ to $400$ samples, and $50$ to $350$ features which we then widened using \cref{alg:sparse-up-projection}.
-The number of features as parameter of \cref{alg:sparse-up-projection} was uniformly sampled between $200$ and $d$ features with $d \in \{1{,}500; 5{,}000; 8{,}000\}$.
-With a probability of $0.5$, the original features were appended to the final dataset.
-Sparsity and noise level were uniformly sampled with $p \in [0, 0.05]$ and $\sigma \in [0, 1]$ following our analysis visualized in \cref{fig:prior_correlation}.
-We denote the resulting models as \methodname{-*}, where * indicates the maximum number of features used during training.
+The generated datasets of the TabICL prior had up to $10$ classes (to match TabPFNv2's limitations), $40$ to $400$ samples, and $50$ to $350$ features, which we then widened using \cref{alg:continuous-widening} and \ref{alg:categorical-widening}.
+The target number of features $d$ in was uniformly sampled between $200$ and a predefined maximum $d_{max}$, with $d_{max} \in \{1{,}500, 5{,}000, 8{,}000\}$.
+We trained separate models for each $d_{max}$.